"We do first and then talk"

 Merantix has created an AI campus in Berlin for a lot of money.
-Founder Adrian Locher (r.) tells in an interview how it came about, what advantages the campus has and why they are going their very own way with their company Merantix.
+In this interview, founder Adrian Locher (right) explains how this came about, the advantages of the campus and why they are going their own way with their company Merantix.

-Adrian Locher then stands out once again even in the start-up scene.
-Born in Switzerland in 1982, he built up DeinDeal, among others, sold it and now, with Merantix, has an investment vehicle that wants to be neither a company builder nor a VC fund.
-The company's first projects are already underway, but Locher is thinking bigger.
-That's why Merantix has rented an office building in the middle of Berlin and converted it into the AI Campus; the doors will open as early as April 01.
+Adrian Locher himself stands out once again in the start-up scene.
+Born in Switzerland in 1982, he built and sold DeinDeal, among others, and now has Merantix, an investment vehicle that is neither a company builder nor a VC fund.
+The company's first projects are already up and running, but Locher is thinking bigger.
+That's why Merantix has rented an office building in the middle of Berlin and converted it into the AI Campus, which will open its doors on April 1.

-Mr. Locher, you are putting your own artificial intelligence campus in Berlin Mitte, a pretty daring project for a startup financier.
+Mr. Locher, you are setting up your own campus for artificial intelligence in Berlin Mitte, a rather daring project for a start-up financier.
 How did you come up with the idea?

 The idea first came to us two years ago.
-At the time, we moved for the fourth time in three years, simply because we had grown too fast.
+It was the fourth time in three years that we had moved, simply because we were growing too fast.
 We then found an office with 600 square meters, at Oranienburger Tor and with a garden.
 All our companies are under one roof there.
-We noticed there that the community between the teams was very lively, that there were meetings, lots of exchanges and many conversations in the coffee kitchen, what we call "coffee bar chats" in the US.
-And then we thought, why not think this ten times bigger?
+We noticed that the community between the teams was very lively, that there were meetings, lots of exchanges and many conversations in the coffee kitchen, what they call "coffee bar chats" in the US.
+And then we thought: why shouldn't we think ten times bigger?

-Now it's become 5,200 square meters.
+Now it's 5,200 square meters.
 How did the planning go?

 We started in mid-2019 and looked very closely at where we could create large collaboration spaces.
-The classic office where you can work in peace, that's everywhere.
-But we want to create collaboration, and that's why we helped develop and implement the building in this way.
+The classic office where you can work in peace and quiet is available everywhere.
+But we want to create collaboration, which is why we helped develop and implement the building in this way.
 The AI Campus opens on April 1.

 How well booked are you?

 About 70 percent.
-I think that's a very good sign, especially against the backdrop of the ongoing lockdowns and the pandemic in general: Many organizations and companies are thinking long term and big in terms of the AI ecosystem, despite the current challenges.
-We also have a lot of visits every week, so will be taking up the last spots over the summer.
+I think that's a very good sign, especially in light of the ongoing lockdowns and the pandemic in general: Despite the current challenges, many organizations and companies are thinking big and long-term in terms of the AI ecosystem.
+We also have a lot of viewings every week, so we will be filling the last few spaces over the summer.

 What have you invested?

 We have invested a seven-figure sum.
 With 5,200 square meters and the average price per square meter in Berlin-Mitte, you can certainly do the math.
-We rented the building directly for ten years and want to use it to strengthen the AI ecosystem.
-We could have waited for federal or state funding, but then the AI Campus would not be there today, not in three years, and not in five years.
-Now we're in talks to see if the politicians might get involved.
-So we're doing it differently than the federal government's AI strategy: we do it first and then talk.
+We have leased the building directly for ten years and want to use it to strengthen the AI ecosystem.
+We could have waited for federal or state funding, but then the AI Campus would not be here today, not in three years and not in five years either.
+We are now in talks to see whether politicians would like to get involved.
+So we are doing it differently to the German government's AI strategy: we do it first and then talk.

-With an investment like this, startups should probably also bring enough money for rent.
+With such an investment, start-ups should probably also have enough money for rent.
 What else?

-The rent is not particularly high because we rent the space at cost.
-We don't want to be real estate investors; above all, we want to create an ecosystem for artificial intelligence in Berlin.
-That's why all companies that want to move into the AI Campus have to work in the field, of course, and they have to be interested in exchanging ideas, at meetings, at events.
+The rent is not particularly high because we rent the space at cost price.
+We don't want to be real estate investors, but above all we want to create an ecosystem for artificial intelligence in Berlin.
+That's why all companies that want to move into the AI Campus must of course work in the field and be interested in exchanging ideas at meetings and events.
 They shouldn't be shy either.
-There will also be areas where visitors can touch or experience Artificial Intelligence.
-This building is meant to be a showcase for AI.
+There will also be areas where visitors can touch or experience artificial intelligence.
+This building is intended to be a showcase for AI.

 At Merantix, you deliberately call yourself Venture Studio.
-Why?
+Why is that?

-I looked around for investor models in Europe, Asia, and the U.S. after selling my last company in 2015, and that's when I noticed the Studio model, which we then implemented.
-We are too different from the classic VC fund and also from the company builder.
-What worked for startups in e-commerce, we don't see for AI companies: it's not enough to just pump money into a good idea.
-Over the years, we have built up a network of partners that supports our founders with research, data sets and pilot projects.
+After selling my last company in 2015, I looked around for investor models in Europe, Asia and the USA and that's when I noticed the studio model, which we then implemented.
+We are too different from traditional VC funds and company builders.
+What has worked for start-ups in e-commerce, we don't see for AI companies: it's not enough to just pump money into a good idea.
+Over the years, we have built up a network of partners who support our founders with research, data sets and pilot projects.

-How is that different from what you do?
+What is the difference between that and what you do?

-We invest much earlier, but don't build a team around an idea until it has been successfully tested in initial pilot projects.
-The ever-evolving ecosystem is designed to offer individual startups - and this is crucial - long-term access to know-how, technology, space and capital.
+We invest much earlier, but only build a team around an idea once it has been successfully tested in initial pilot projects.
+The ever-evolving ecosystem is designed to offer the individual start-ups - and this is crucial - long-term access to expertise, technology, space and capital.
 We then also look for partners and companies that might be interested in such an idea and help with follow-up financing.
 So far, we have financed pre-seed and seed from a fund of 25 million euros.
-As of the Series A financing round, we are bringing in external investors.
+From the Series A financing round onwards, we bring in external investors.

-You started in 2016 and have spun out just six companies.
-What's the problem?
+You started in 2016 and have only spun off six companies.
+Where is the bottleneck?

 We deliberately took our time in the first three years.
-We wanted to see what worked and what didn't.
-We iterated our process several times and only when we were sure did we spin out faster.
-In 2020, we spun out two startups, and this year we'll have four or five.
+We wanted to see what worked and what didn't work.
+We iterated our process several times and only when we were sure of ourselves did we set up faster.
+In 2020, we spun off two start-ups, this year there will be four or five.

-What are you no longer doing today that you did in the beginning?
+What are you no longer doing today that you did at the beginning?

-We don't build the team and the company until we've spent twelve months discussing and validating the idea with the founder.
-That means we know that there is concrete interest in the idea from potential customers.
-Only then do we get started, which is much more cost-efficient than building up a large team each time and then having to turn around.
+We only set up the team and the company once we have discussed and validated the idea with the founder for twelve months.
+In other words, we know that there is concrete interest in the idea from potential customers.
+Only then do we get started, which is much more cost-efficient than having to build up a large team each time and then having to change direction.

 How many ideas do you discuss each year?